-A doctoral student is admitted to candidacy by successfully completing a qualifying examination and dissertation proposal defense.
+A doctoral student is admitted to candidacy by successfully completing a formative assessment and dissertation proposal defense.
 The expectation is that students complete their Ph.D. by the end of the 5th year of study.
-See section C.7 for more details.
+See section C.7 for details.

 C.1.
-Qualifying Examination
+Formative Assessment

-A written qualifying examination is given during the first week of August prior to beginning of the second year of graduate study.
+A written formative assessment occurs in July prior to the beginning of the second year of graduate study.